Smallest multiplicative magic squares, 6th and 7th-order

 Smallest 7th-order multiplicative magic squares

 What about 7x7 multiplicative squares?
-It seems that the problem is new, I have not seen any published 7x7 example.
+It seems that the problem is new, as I have not seen any published 7x7 example.

 Here is an example using the smallest possible product, and using the smallest possible maximum number: